-Using Weebly is sort of like leasing and customizing an apartment in a nice development instead buying and owning your own house.
+Using Weebly is sort of like leasing and customizing an apartment in a nice development instead of buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

 All the functionality and design that are included with Weebly work seamlessly together as a platform.
-That’s what allows them to have drag and drop design, layout and content.
+That’s what allows them to have drag and drop design, layout, and content.

 Weebly’s Company Pitch:

-Pros of Using Weebly
+Pros Of Using Weebly

 Speed & Security

 Weebly provides hosting for all the websites that are built on their platform.
-That can be good or bad, but in Weebly’s case it’s a pro.
+That can be good or bad, but in Weebly’s case, it’s a pro.
 They have fast load speeds.
 Their websites are optimized for their own hosting.
 They take care of security against hackers and spam.
 With business plans, they even install and maintain SSL across your entire site.
 Here’s my speed test:

-There are still speed and security risks, but overall, it’s an advantage for many website owners to have someone else take care of speed, security, backups, etc. The cost is bundled with pro and free accounts, so it’s a solid value add.
+There are still speed and security risks, but overall, it’s an advantage for many website owners to have someone else take care of speed, security, backups, etc. The cost is bundled with pro and free accounts, so it’s a solid value-add.

 Even their business pricing, while more expensive than doing the same thing on your own hosting, is much cheaper than comparable plans with direct competitors.